henkvancann/FNcompGordian/README.md

  - Node connections
  - Hardware wallet integration
  - Technical stuff
+ - TEST HENK

 [TO THE COMPARISON TABLE](./FNcompGordian.md)

 ## Why relevant?
 FN was first.
-Then BlockchainCommons and @Fonta1n3 invented a spin-off, which is now called Gordian Wallet.<br/>
+Then BlockchainCommons and @Fonta1n3 invented a spin-off, which is now called Gordian Wallet.

 And Samourai Wallet and Wasabi Wallet are two other competing wallets to benchmark against.

 ## Naming
-The names used to be very similar, FN and FN2, but their objectives were always different, which gratefully led to a divergent naming, July 2020: *Fully Noded* versus *Gordian Wallet* <br/>
+The names used to be very similar, FN and FN2, but their objectives were always different, which gratefully led to a divergent naming, July 2020: *Fully Noded* versus *Gordian Wallet*

 The creator of FullyNoded, @Fonta1n3, develops and maintains both iOS apps.
 Gordian Wallet and Fully Noded.

 ## Objective?